Shubham-14-08-2002/Multiple-Disease-Prediction-System-Using-Machine-Learning-and-Streamlit/README.md

-Check Report.pdf for detailed descreiption of the complete project
+Check Report.pdf for detailed descreiption of the complete project.
+To view the final output, check the 'Output' folder.